Heat Pump FAQs

 Yes.
 Our heat pump installations all come with a 24-month workmanship warranty alongside your manufacturer's warranty.

-I've got no hot water, what do I do?
+My hot water is not heating up, what do I do?

 Give us a call on 0330 822 2795 and we'll get you back on track.